-The time for talk on expanding fast, affordable, reliable Internet in rural areas is done.
+The time for talk on expanding fast, affordable, reliable internet in rural Virginia is done.
 It’s time to move forward with real solutions and implementation.
+Large internet service providers aren’t interested in connecting rural communities because they see no profit.
 The General Assembly should provide more funding for counties to issue grants for local entrepreneurs to bring hard to reach areas online.
-My husband created Madison Gigabit Internet, a company that seeks to combine existing power utility poles, fiber cable and wireless repeaters to bring affordable, high speed Internet to underserved areas of Madison County.
+My husband created Madison Gigabit Internet, a company that seeks to combine existing power utility poles, fiber cable and wireless repeaters to bring affordable, high speed internet to underserved areas of Madison County.

 Health care is a right, not a luxury.
 We shouldn’t have to choose between bankruptcy or death if we’re faced with a serious illness.
 My husband was “retired” in April 2017.
 Our only option for health insurance was the Affordable Care Act.
 It’s not great right now, but it’s the only plan we can afford until we qualify for Medicare.
 Monthly health insurance premiums shouldn’t cost the same or more than a mortgage payment.
 I support Medicare X, co-sponsored by Sen. Tim Kaine, that will bring the public option to healthcare.gov.
 It’s the first step toward Medicare For All.